 Here are the steps:

 a.
 Email the Oral History Center to set up a phone appointment: email@example.com

 b.
 Prepare for the interview, discussing the idea and plan with the interviewee/narrator.

 c.
-Select the recording space (link to form above)
+Select the recording space (see DIY above)

 e.
 Print a release/deed of gift form to use at the time of the interview.
-(We will supply this form.
-It allows you to place the interview in the public archive and states important information about the rights to this interview.)
+(We can supply a version of this form for you to adapt.)

 f.
 Conduct the interview

 g.
 Save the interview in three places.
 Scan the release save it too, for yourselves and for the archive.
 Name the files using a naming convention that you have decided upon.
 That way your file names in each project will have the same naming format.

 h.
 Complete a post-interview form for the archive (this is also known as a metadata form, and helps the archive to correctly process the interview and put it online.)

 i.
 Transcribe the interview or log the interview, and give a copy to the interviewee to read and approve.
 (We can provide guidance on this, too.)